claresudbery/clare-wiki-ably/pages/coding/tools/flutter/firebase.md

 - [Reference](https://firebase.google.com/docs/firestore/manage-data/export-import)
 - emulator can store snapshot of data
+  - This can also work as a backup / back up
 - there are json files in a hidden `.firebase` directory (Cm + shift + `.` to show hidden files)
 - should be able to create a zip file of that whole folder
 - can zip the `.firebase` folder, send it to someone, then they can start their emulator with your `.firebase` folder